 FCM president inspires women to shape the future

-On International Women’s Day, Municipal World is so proud to kick off its 2019 series celebrating Women of Influence in Municipal Government.
-Today we celebrate Vicki-May Hamm, president of the Federation of Canadian Municipalities, mayor of the City of Magog, QC and chair of the Memphrémagog Regional County Municipality.
+On International Women’s Day, Municipal World was proud to kick off its 2019 series celebrating Women of Influence in Municipal Government.
+Our first honouree is Vicki-May Hamm, president of the Federation of Canadian Municipalities, mayor of the City of Magog, QC and chair of the Memphrémagog Regional County Municipality.

 Vicki-May Hamm has accomplished a lot in her young life, which is probably appropriate for someone who once – perhaps only half-jokingly – told a room full of her fellow social work students her goal was to change the world.